Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Face-To-Face with Synchronous Online Delivery (Hybrid)

-In this class type, classes are held face-to-face in the classroom and delivered via a web conferencing system.
-However, it should be noted that the implementation of hybrid classes will vary depending on the ratio of participants in the classroom to participants online.
+In this class type, classes are held face-to-face in the classroom and is also delivered via a web conferencing system.
+However, it should be noted that how the hybrid classes are implemented will vary depending on the ratio of participants in the classroom to the participants online.
 Furthermore, it is necessary to consider what equipment to use before conducting the class to allow both participants in the classroom and online to speak (please check with your department on the usage of equipment).

-The requirement for this type of media class (online class) is that “the class is held simultaneously and interactively.”
-This requirement can be met using a web conferencing system (e.g., Zoom) or a video streaming system (e.g., YouTube) with a function to accept comments.
+The requirement for this type of media class (online class) is that “the class is held simultaneously and interactively”.
+This requirement can be met using a web conferencing system (e.g., Zoom) or a video streaming system (e.g., YouTube) with a function that accept comments.

 Online (Synchronous Online Delivery)

-In this class type, the instructor and all students communicate online in real-time.
-Web conferencing systems such as Zoom are usually used.
+In this class type, the instructor and all students communicate online in real-time, generally using web conferencing systems such as Zoom.

-The requirement for this type of media class (online class) is that “the class is held simultaneously and interactively.”
-This requirement can be met using a web conferencing system (e.g., Zoom) or a video streaming system (e.g., YouTube) with a function to accept comments.
+The requirement for this type of media class (online class) is that “the class is held simultaneously and interactively”.
+This requirement can be met using a web conferencing system (e.g., Zoom) or a video streaming system (e.g., YouTube) with a function that accept comments.

 On-Demand (Asynchronous Online Delivery)

-In this class type, students study materials individually (e.g., videos, and documents) prepared by the instructor.
-At the University of Tokyo, classes of this type are limited.
+In this class type, students study materials individually (e.g., videos and documents) prepared by the instructor.
+Classes of this type are limited at UTokyo.

 Course materials for this class type could be video materials created by the instructor, recordings of classes held real-time using a web conference system, and ready-made video materials such as OpenCourseWare (OCW) and Massive Open Online Course (MOOC).

-The requirements for this type of media class (online class) are the following:
+The requirements for this type of media class (online class) are as follows:

-- Sufficient education is provided through questions and answers, correction guidance, and so on by having “teaching assistants meet students in person outside the classroom for every class” or by having “the class’s instructors or teaching assistants use the internet or other appropriate procedures immediately after the relevant class.”
+• Sufficient education is provided through questions and answers, correction guidance, etc. By having “teaching assistants meet the students in person outside the classroom after every class” or by having “the class’s instructors or teaching assistants use the internet or other appropriate procedures immediately after the relevant class”.

 Therefore, simply posting course materials does not meet the requirements for this class type.
-In contrast, it is necessary to prepare web bulletin boards (the “bulletin board” function in ITC-LMS is available at the University of Tokyo) and encourage students to exchange opinions.
-It is also required to provide assignments and quizzes, ask questions to students, and hold answer and question sessions regarding class content.
+In contrast, it is necessary to prepare web bulletin boards (the “bulletin board” function in UTOL is available at UTokyo) and encourage students to exchange opinions.
+It is also required to provide assignments and quizzes, ask questions to students, and hold question and answer sessions regarding the class content.

 Institutional Handling of Classes